piercemcgeough/gamblers-ruin-php-kata/README.md

 Your job is to:

 1. Refactor the code in the `index.php` file.
-Create new classes, helper methods etc. Whatever you need to make the app more developer friendly.
+Create new classes, helper methods etc. whatever you feel is necessary.
 2. Add tests to make sure any changes are accounted for.

 ## Exercise (Part 2)